-THIS disease is discovered by a fixed obtuse pain in the right side under the short ribs, attended with heat, uncasiness about the pit of the stomach; there is in the right side also a distention; the postient loses his appente, and becomes sick and monthed with vomiting.
-The tongue becomes rough and black, the countenance changes to a pale or citron color, or yellow like those afflicted with joursdice, difficulty of breathing, disturbed rest, attendee with a dry cough, difficulty of laying on the left aide, the body becomes weak, and finally the disease terminates into another of a more serious nature, which in all probability is far beyond the power of human skill.
-Dr. Harlich's t onspound Strengthening Tonic and German Aperient Pilts, it taken at the commencement of this disease, will check it, and by continuing the use of the medicine a few weeks, a perfect cure will be performed.
+THIS disease is discovered by a fixed obluspain in the right sale under the short ribs, attended with heat, uncariness about the pit of the stomach; there is in the right side also a distention; the patient loses his appetite, and becomes sick and troubled with vomiting.
+The tongue becomes rough and black, the countenance changes to a pale or citron color, or yellow like those efflicted with joursdies, difficulty of breathing, disturbed rest, attended with a dry cough, difficulty of taying on the left nide, the body becomes weak, and finally the disease terminates into another of a more serious nature, which in all probability is far Leyond the power of human skill.
+Dr. Harlich a Companied Strengthening Tonic and German Averient Pills, it tosickness.
+At first the patient complains of bile on ken at the commencement of this disease, will the stomach attended with sickness, costiveness, &c., check it, and by continuing the use of the medicine a few weeks, a perfect cure will be perfermed.
+Thousan's can testify to this fact,

-Thousands can testify to this fact.
-Certificates of many persons may daily be seen of the effic cy of this invaluable medicine, by applying at the Medical Office, No. 19, NORTH EIGHTH street, Philadelphia.
+Certificates of many persons may daily be seen of the effic cy of this invaluable medicine, by apply-Medical Office, No. 19, NORTH EIGHTH street, Philadelphia.

 HENRY YOXTHEIMER.
+October 24, 1810.

+MORE CONCLUSIVE PROOFS,

+Of the efficacy of Dr. Harlich's celebrated Medi-

+cines.
+DEAR SIR:- I was afflicted with a bilious and nervious disease to a very alarming degree, with all the symptome which so frequently effects a relexed condition, viz: giddiness in the head, violent tremors, chilliness, with a fixed pain in the right side, complexion bad, and costiveness; indeed I was in a most miserable condition.
+I had tried many remedies, but found no permanent sel of until I had purchased Dr. Harlich's compound strengthening and German aperient Pills, which from their superior virtues, I was completely cured, and am able to pursue my employment, free from pain and disease. (signed) JOHN BOLES.
+Dated Xenia, Ohio June 7, 1840.
+Principle Office for the United States, No. 19, North EIGHTH STREET, Philadelphia.

 October 24, 1840.

-MORE CONCLUSIVE PROOFS, Of the efficacy of Dr. Harlich's eclebrated Medicines.
-DEAR SIR :- I was offlicted with a bilious and nervious disease to a very starming degree, with based condition, viz: giddiness in the head, viol no tremors chilliness, with a fixed pain in the right side, complexion lad, and costiveness; indeed I was in a most miserable condition.
-I had tried many remedies, but found no permanent rel ef until I had purchased Dr. Harlich's compound strengthening and German opericut Pills, which from their superior victues, I was completely cured. and am able to pursue my employment, free from pain and disease. (signed) JOHN BOLES, Dated Xenia, Ohio June 7, 1840.
-Principle Office for the United States, No. 19, North EIGHTH STREET, Philadelphia.
-HENRY YOXTHEIMER October 24, 1840.